simonottenhaus/MiraculiX/README.md

 # MiraculiX

 You should clone this into your armarx folder under the name "MiraculiX".
-Edit config.rc to fit your setup.
+Create config.user.rc next to config.rc to fit your setup.
 Make sure you source the _setupAliases file in your .bashrc as well ("source \<path-to-miraculix\>/_setupAliases.sh").
 Take a look at _aliases/aliases.sh for available aliases.

 Some basic commands: